You’ve probably heard that grass-fed is better than grain-fed when it comes to meat and dairy products. Well, the differences might amaze you!

-Cows grazing in grass pastures with no supplemental feed had a whopping 500% more conjugated linoleic acid (CLA) in milk fat than cows fed typical dairy diets.
-(4)
+Cows grazing in grass pastures with no supplemental feed had a whopping 500% more conjugated linoleic acid (CLA) in their milk fat than cows fed typical dairy diets.4

-Our previous grass-fed supplier, Purity Farms, was bought out by a larger corporation and we can no longer guarantee the percent of grass fed or the farms from which the cows come from.
-So we’ve found a new source of ghee from the absolute best, organic, traditionally-made Ayurvedic ghee company in the US, Ancient Organics.
-Not only can you taste and smell the difference, their ghee:
+Our previous grass-fed ghee supplier, Purity Farms, was bought out by a big corporation and they cannot guarantee that their ghee is 100% grass-fed anymore, so we found a new source of ghee from the absolute best, organic, traditionally-made, small-batch Ayurvedic ghee company in the US: Ancient Organics.

-- Comes from grass-fed*, pasture-raised, happy cows.
+- comes from grass-fed, pasture-raised, happy cows.

 Worried About Saturated Fat?

-Sadly, much of the science telling us for the past 30 years that saturated fats were bad for us was flawed.
+Sadly, much of the science for the past 30 years telling us that saturated fats were bad was flawed.
 Cholesterol turns out to be good for us in the general “total cholesterol” sense.
-It is the size of both the good (HDLs) and bad (LDLs) particles that determines cardiovascular risk.
+It is the size of both the good (HDL) and bad (LDL) particles that determines cardiovascular risk.